opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 Effectively, graphemes can be obtained by combining multiple graphical parts together into a single representation.
 Those parts are called *glyphs*.
 Glyphs are important if you're performing text rendering, but can be ignored for text processing purposes.

-What should be aware of, is that the same text can be obtained by different manners, which may lead to surprising results if you are trying perform text comparisons (Python code below):
+What you should be aware of, is that the same text can be obtained by different manners, which may lead to surprising results if you are trying perform text comparisons (Python code below):

 {% highlight Python %}
 >>> '\u00E9'